-- Set tripod at a proposed station location without the Total Station attached: - With legs together, extend to chin height. - Spread legs so tripod mounting surface is approx. level. - Set far leg first, spacing other two legs to level. - Ensure all leg clamps are securely fastened (do not overtighten). - Remove Total Station from carrying case and mount on tripod.
-Insert the tripod mounting screw into the center hole of the base plate of the instrument, snug the screw (do not overtighten).
+- Set the tripod at a proposed station location without the total station attached: - With the legs together, extend them to chin height. - Spread the legs so tripod mounting surface is approx. level. - Set the far leg first, spacing the other two legs to level. - Snugly fasten all the leg clamps, but do not over-tighten. - Remove the total station from the carrying case and mount it on the tripod.
+Insert the tripod mounting screw into the center hole of the base plate of the instrument, and snugly fasten the screw, but do not over-tighten.